 Advisory board members can help you find money, either in the form or investors or customers introductions.
 They are usually well connected and/or experienced and can help you identify the right sources of capital and assist you with your fundraising efforts.
 They usually also have a link with the industry you are targeting and can make customer introductions.

 3. The Truth

 Advisory board members should always tell you the truth.
-They’re not your 4Fs (friends, family, fools and fans) who will support you no matter what.
-They will be brutally honest, because they have aligned themselves with your startup, and it’s their reputation on the line if you fail.
+They’re not your 4Fs (friends, family, fools, and fans) who will support you no matter what.
+They will be brutally honest because they have aligned themselves with your startup.
+It’s their reputation on the line if you fail.

 Be careful only relying on investors for advice.
 Investors surely are capable and experienced people, but they aren’t independent.
 Independent advice is crucial to challenge existing and new perspectives, but also in cases of conflict and building new relations.
 By definition, board members have the company’s best interests at heart, but all too often, investors are focused on ROI.

 PS: Don’t take our word for it.
 The BDC from Canada also conducted a ten-year study from 2001 to 2011, finding that annual sales of businesses with advisory boards were 24% higher than those of the control group.
 80% of the business leaders with advisory boards that they interviewed, said that if they had to do it again, they would set up another advisory board.
 Click here for the complete report.